-Most teacher training routes across the UK ask for an application form and some sort of personal statement.
-Before completing your teacher training application form you need to:
+Most teacher training routes across England ask for an application form to be completed, which will include some sort of personal statement.
+Before completing your teacher training application form, you need to:

 - choose your training route, age range and/or subject and provider

 - make sure you meet the minimum qualification requirements.

 For more help with choosing your pathway, see how to become a teacher.

 While not a mandatory requirement for teacher training, gaining school experience will enhance your personal statement and help you to decide if teaching is for you and which age group you want to teach.
 To find out more, visit Get Into Teaching - Get school experience.

 If you have any questions about teaching or the application process, you should register for the Department for Education's (DfE) Get Into Teaching mailing list, where you will receive personalised help from teaching experts.

 Postgraduate teacher training applications in England are made through the DfE's Apply for teacher training service.

 Allow yourself plenty of time to complete everything, so that you can check your application before sending it off.

 Applications for teacher training courses opened on the 10 October 2023 to start in September 2024 (sometimes January).